 Follow this easy step-by-step guide and learn how to prepare the subnets you lease via the IPXO Marketplace for AWS BYOIP.

-Follow this guide to learn how to assign Amazon ASN to your leased subnet and add the certificate.
-To learn how to retrieve the certificate, please refer to the official AWS BYOIP guide.
+This guide covers only a portion of the AWS BYOIP process.
+You will learn how to assign Amazon ASN to your leased subnet and add the certificate.
+The part on how to retrieve the certificate is covered in the official AWS BYOIP guide.

 How to access the My Leased IPs menu

-Find your leased subnet that you want to bring to the AWS and click Assign on the right.
+Find your leased subnet that you want to bring to the AWS and click ‘Assign’ on the right-hand side:

 How to assign leased IPs